-As a public body, it is necessary for us to process your personal, special category and criminal offence data in order to fulfil our functions under the PRA.
-These functions are carried out in the public interest.5 Where the data is particularly sensitive or relates to criminal offences we will only process it where it is further necessary owing to a substantial public interest arising from maintaining public confidence in the police complaints system.6
+As a public body, it is necessary for us to process your personal data in order to fulfil our functions under the PRA.
+These functions are carried out in the public interest.5 Where the data is particularly sensitive or relates to criminal offences we will only process it where it is further necessary owing to a substantial public interest arising from maintaining public confidence in the police complaints system.
+6